Edward Tanjore Corwin

-Edward Tanjore Corwin D.D.
-Litt.D.
-(1834–1914) was an American clergyman, writer, and historian of the Reformed Dutch church.
+Edward Tanjore Corwin (1834–1914) was an American clergyman, writer, and historian of the Reformed Dutch church.
 He was born in New York City, July 12, 1834; graduated at the College of the City of New York in 1853, and at the Theological Seminary in New Brunswick, N. J. in 1856.

 His literary work made him the recognized historian of his denomination.
 His publications include: